remnawave/panel/docs/installation/node/quick-start.md

 4. Add the following content to the .env file:

 :::info
-SSL_CERT can be found in the main panel under the Nodes tab, after clicking the Create node button.
+SSL_CERT can be found in the main panel under the Nodes tab, Management page, after clicking the Create new node button.
-APP_PORT can be customized, make sure it's not used by other services.
+APP_PORT can be customized, make sure it's not being used by other services.
 :::

 ```bash title=".env"